chromium/chromium/tools/metrics/histograms/README.md

 #### Count Histograms: Choosing Min and Max

 For histogram max, choose a value such that very few emissions to the histogram exceed the max.
-If many emissions hit the max, it can be difficult to compute statistics, such as the average.
-One rule of thumb is at most 1% of samples should be in the overflow bucket.
+If a metric emission is above the max value, it will get put into an "overflow" bucket.
+If this bucket is too large, it can be difficult to compute statistics.
+One rule of thumb is at most 1% of samples should be in the overflow bucket (and ideally, less).
 This allows analysis of the 99th percentile.
 Err on the side of too large a range versus too short a range.
 (Remember that if you choose poorly, you'll have to wait for another release cycle to fix it.)

 For histogram min, if you care about all possible values (zero and above), choose a min of 1.
-(All histograms have an underflow bucket for emitted zeros, so a min of 1 is appropriate.)
+All histograms have an underflow bucket for emitted zeros, so a min of 1 is appropriate.
 Otherwise, choose the min appropriate for your particular situation.

 #### Count Histograms: Choosing Number of Buckets